Get insider access

 Conclusion

 While they tend not to be the cheapest, Sony produces great TVs.
-They'll generally be quite versatile, which helps to make them suitable for most people.
+They'll generally be versatile, helping to make them suitable for most people.
 The smart features can take some time to learn for some people, but the overall package offered by their TVs is still better than average.
-At this point, it's fairly safe to say that their overall reputation holds, and rare are the people that will find themselves disappointed by purchasing one of their TVs.
+At this point, it's safe to say that their overall reputation holds, and people who will find themselves disappointed by purchasing one of their TVs are rare.